Part IIA project guide

 After the initial allocations are posted, any suspected mistakes or problems with these allocations should be immediately referred to the Teaching Office.
 The list will be confirmed shortly afte the initial posting - see the key dates.

 Projects are in sets (P1, P2 etc) with each set having a fixed timetable (see Table below); projects must be taken from different sets.
 Certain combinations of sets and projects are excluded for timetable and other reasons.

 Some projects (currently GC2, GF2, GF3, GM1, GM2 and SF3) are usually heavily over-subscribed.
 You are only allowed to select two from this group of projects in your list of five preferences, though these can be at any ranking.
 You should be aware that, whilst every attempt will be made to allocate the projects you select, you are less likely to be allocated to such a project.
 In consequence, your allocations may in this case be lower down your list.

 Note that GF2 is available in two sets (P2 and P3) and will run with two separate cohorts, GF2A and GF2B.
 Students select GF2, and the allocation process will determine which set applies to each student on GF2, depending on their other project.

 Field project (GD5)

 Students must attend timetabled sessions all day on Mondays, and all afternoon on Wednesdays and Thursdays, thereby clashing with sets P1 and P2.
 For field projects, the timetabled sessions add up to approximately 16 hours per week, and the time which a student is expected to work independently is correspondingly reduced.
-NB Places on GD5 are only available for students who qualify for the Civil, Structural and Environmental Engineering Area who have completed the Surveying ExA (as a primary or secondary EA).
+NB Places on GD5 are only available for students who qualify for the Civil Engineering Area who have completed the Surveying ExA (as a primary or secondary EA).

 Language projects (sets P8/9)